it-procurement-depa/revit-plugin-tutoria/src/prd.md

 - **Success criteria**: Users can locate panel-specific documentation within seconds

 ### YouTube Video Integration
-- **What it does**: Embeds instructional YouTube videos for each panel with preview thumbnails
+- **What it does**: Embeds actual instructional YouTube videos for each panel with working video players
-- **Why it matters**: Provides visual learning through video demonstrations
+- **Why it matters**: Provides visual learning through video demonstrations with real content
-- **Success criteria**: Videos load seamlessly and provide clear instructional content
+- **Success criteria**: Videos load seamlessly and provide clear instructional content for About (dI5tzNvXS20), Licenses Manager (6ShoMBSKq8Y), Standards Tools (22CgdvemI5k), Step 2 Tools (2ItmUoybhAY), Model Health (FKWpAabjsIs), and Utilities Tools (L5e9qImbIcQ)

+### Interactive Navigation
+- **What it does**: Makes all documentation cards clickable to navigate directly to panel-specific documentation
+- **Why it matters**: Provides intuitive navigation and quick access to detailed information
+- **Success criteria**: Users can click any panel card to jump to its documentation seamlessly

 ### Comprehensive Panel Descriptions
 - **What it does**: Detailed descriptions with features, benefits, and usage recommendations for each panel